 This executive order directs federal agencies to identify and assess disproportionate impacts to children's environmental health and safety risks.
-EO 13045 states that, "Environmental health risks and safety risks' mean risks to health or to safety that are attributable to products or substances that the child is likely to come in contact with or ingest (such as the air we breathe, the food we eat, the water we drink or use for recreation, the soil we live on, and the products we use or are exposed to)."
-Children would not be allowed access to construction areas, to protect them from construction activities and hazards.
+EO 13045 states, "Environmental health risks and safety risks' mean risks to health or to safety that are attributable to products or substances that the child is likely to come in contact with or ingest (such as the air we breathe, the food we eat, the water we drink or use for recreation, the soil we live on, and the products we use or are exposed to)."

+During the removal process, children will not be allowed access to construction areas in order to protect them from construction activities and hazards.